open-risk/openNPL/docs/source/loading_sample_data.rst

 Loading Sample Data
 ==============================

 A new openNPL instance will have no data.
 To get a feel for the platform it is advisable to load some of the datasets included in the distribution.
-Here is how to do this for a local installation from sources and docker respectively:
+Here is how to do this for a local installation from sources and Docker respectively:

 Loading EBA NPL Data into local instance